tecoholic/docs-oxd-3.0.1/sources/framework/node/index.md

 # oxd-node-demo

-The following documentation demonstrates how to use oxd to send users from a Node app to an OpenID Connect Provider (OP) for login.
+The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Node app to an OpenID Connect Provider (OP) for login.
 You can send users to any standard OP for login, including Google.
-In these docs we use the free open source Gluu Server as the OP.
+In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.

 # Installation: